MysteryPancake/Houdini-VBD/README.md

 Also it probably explodes since I'm using [mass-spring energy](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) instead of [neo-hookean](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_NeoHookean.cpp) energy.
 They [removed mass-spring energy](https://github.com/AnkaChan/Gaia/blob/main/Simulator/Modules/VBD/VBD_MassSpring.cpp) from full VBD, likely due to excessive exploding.

-## AVBD Q&A

-There's a new paper called [Augmented Vertex Block Descent (AVBD)](https://graphics.cs.utah.edu/research/projects/avbd/Augmented_VBD-SIGGRAPH25.pdf).
-It adds many improvements to VBD.

-I asked the authors about some differences I noticed.
-They responded with lots of useful information.
-Thanks guys!

-### Missing accelerated convergence

-Hi Chris, In the original VBD paper and in TinyVBD, they used an acceleration method to improve convergence (Section 3.8).
-I noticed in AVBD there's no mention of this method.
-Was it causing too much instability?
-Thanks!

-> Hi,
-> Yeah we ended up not using the acceleration from VBD as it was in general kind of unstable and difficult to tune, even with the original VBD method.
-It would be interesting to explore other acceleration methods as future work though.
-> -Chris

-> No, we haven't looked into acceleration for AVBD.
-> -Cem

-### Energy definition used

-Hi Chris, I was wondering what type energy you used for constraints?
-There were multiple used in the VBD paper, including mass-spring and neo-hookean.
-It looks like you used mass-spring energy.
-Is this correct, or did you use neo-hookean?
-Thanks!

-> Hello,
-> So you are correct, in our demos we only used a simple spring energy for the deformable examples, as we weren't focused on rehashing what the original VBD paper showed.
-However, in AVBD, you can use any energy that works in VBD, such as the ones you mentioned.
-This is because AVBD is purely an extension of VBD.
-The only thing to keep in mind with those more complex energy types, is that you need to be careful about how you solve each block since their hessians can be indefinite.
-In general, you can follow the same pattern that AVBD uses for constraint energies.
-That is, decompose the hessian into an SPD part and a non-SPD part, then use the diagonal lumped approximation proposed in the paper for the non-SPD part.
-> Hope that helps!
-> -Chris

-> No. The AVBD tests we have are for contacts and joints.
-VBD already covers soft bodies.
-AVBD makes no changes to that.
-> -Cem

 ## How Vertex Block Descent works

 Ignoring collisions, VBD is really just 3 steps.
 These steps are identical to XPBD apart from the constraints.